Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Completeness.

-is not strictly speaking a deformation of $\Cal X_0$ (since its base is only Fr\'echet), we will consider it as a deformation of $\Cal X_0$.
-The reader may, if he wants, replace it by $\overline{\Cal K}^g\to \overline{K}^g$ in the sequel. \endremark
+is not strictly speaking a deformation of $\mathcal X_0$ (since its base is only Fr\'echet), we will consider it as a deformation of $\mathcal X_0$.
+The reader may, if he wants, replace it by its Sobolev completion in the sequel. \end{remark}